Wiki surveys: Open and quantifiable social data collection: Pairwise Wiki Surveys

+The analysis begins with a set of pairwise comparison responses that are nested within respondents.
+For example, Fig.~\ref{fig:analysis_summary} shows five hypothetical responses from two respondents.
+These responses are used to estimate the opinion matrix

-where $\theta_{j,k}$ is the amount that the person in session $j$ likes item $k$.
-In the New York City example described above, this could be the amount that a specific voter likes the item ``Open schoolyards across the city as public playgrounds."
+which has one row for each respondent and one column for each item, where $\theta_{j,k}$ is the amount that respondent $j$ values item $k$ (or more generally, the amount that respondent $j$ believes item $k$ answers the question being asked).
+In the New York City example described above, $\theta_{j,k}$ could be the amount that a specific respondent values the idea ``Open schoolyards across the city as public playgrounds."

-If we can estimate how much each voter likes each item, then we can aggregate those estimates to describe the public opinion of the group.
-Unfortunately, because the responses are in the form of pairwise comparisons, they are not directly informative about how much each voter likes each item.
-That is, from each vote we can only observe the relative preference for two items, not the absolute preference for either.
-Therefore, we assume a model of the data-generating process and then use Bayesian inference to estimate the preferences most consistent with the observed data.

-A full treatment of model development and the parameter estimation algorithm is provided in Appendix~\ref{ap:model}, and a summary is provided here.
-First, for the process of voting, we assume that

-where $\Phi$ is a cumulative standard normal~\citep{thurstone_method_1927, david_method_1988, bockenholt_thurstonian-based_2007}.
-In other words, the greater the difference between $\theta_{j,a}$ and $\theta_{j,b}$ the more likely the person in user-session $j$ will choose item $a$ over item $b$.\footnote{We use the term ``user-session" rather than ``respondent" to emphasize the fact that each user-session does not necessarily represent a unique respondent.
-For example, a respondent who participates at work and then later participates at home would be counted as two user-sessions.
-More specifically, a user-session is created when a browser that is not currently in a session visits the site.
-If there are 10 minutes of inactivity on the site, the current session is terminated; future activity on the site would result in a new session being created.
-The sessions are tracked with browser cookies, so a user could delete his or her cookies or open a different browser to create a new session.}